openvswitch/ovs/Documentation/intro/install/dpdk.rst

 Setup DPDK devices using VFIO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-VFIO is prefered to the UIO driver when using recent versions of DPDK.
+VFIO is preferred to the UIO driver when using recent versions of DPDK.
 VFIO
 support required support from both the kernel and BIOS.
 For the former, kernel
 version > 3.6 must be used.
 For the latter, you must enable VT-d in the BIOS
 and ensure this is configured via grub.
 To ensure VT-d is enabled via the BIOS,